What is a fixed-rate mortgage?

 Fixed-rate mortgage loan interest rates

 All these elements help the lender decide on a rate that reflects both the market conditions and how risky they perceive the loan to be.
-With a fixed-rate loan, once your rate is set, it stays the same throughout the loan term, which means no surprises on your monthly payments.

 Ensure you explore all promotions and discounts available by lenders you are exploring for your mortgage.
 For example, through Citi’s Mortgage Relationship Pricing program, new and existing Citi banking customers can enjoy a discount on closing costs or interest rates.
 Not a customer?
-No worries–you can open an account at the time of applying and still reap these benefits.
-Even having just one dollar in your account can make you eligible for discount on closing costs.
+No worries—you can open an account at the time of applying and still reap these benefits.
+Even having just one dollar in your account can make you eligible for a discount on closing costs.

 Fixed-rate mortgage loan down payments

+A higher down payment often means lower interest rates and smaller monthly payments because you’re borrowing less money.
 A bigger down payment also boosts your home equity sooner.
 Equity is the part of your home you truly own: the value of the property minus what you still owe on the mortgage.
-The more equity you have, the more options you'll have for borrowing in the future, should you need to.
+The more equity you have, the more options you’ll have for borrowing in the future, should you need to.

-In the eyes of lenders, a substantial down payment also makes you look like a safer bet, which can lead to quicker loan approval and more competitive rates.
-So, while it might seem like a big effort to put more money down initially, it's an investment that can lead to significant savings in the long run.
+In the eyes of lenders, a substantial down payment also makes you look like a safer bet, which could lead to quicker loan approval and more competitive rates.

 Wondering what your monthly costs would be?
 Use our Mortgage Calculator to figure out your monthly payment for a fixed-rate mortgage.